mermaid-js/mermaid/packages/mermaid/src/docs/syntax/timeline.md

               : {event}
 ```

 **NOTE**: Both time period and event are simple text, and not limited to numbers.
+You also cannot use `:` characters on their own in the title, time period, section, or event elements because they are used as tokens by the parser.
+If you want to have a token in your text use `ESC_COLON`.
+This will be transformed into a `:` when rendered (this will not work for titles).

 Let us look at the syntax for the example above.